joaodamasio22/joaodamasio22/README.md

-# 👋 Olá!
-Seja bem-vindo(a) ao meu GitHub
+# 👋 Hello!
+Welcome to my GitHub

-Sou estudante de **Desenvolvimento de Sistemas**, apaixonado por tecnologia e sempre buscando evoluir como desenvolvedor.
+I'm a **Systems Development** student, passionate about technology, and always looking to grow as a developer.

-### 🚀 Tecnologias em aprendizado:
+### 🚀 Technologies being learned:
-- 🐍 **Python** – lógica de programação, automações e projetos iniciais
+- 🐍 **Python** – programming logic, automation, and initial projects
-- 🌐 **HTML & CSS** – criação de páginas e estilização
+- 🌐 **HTML & CSS** – page creation and styling
-- 💡 **JavaScript** – interatividade e manipulação de elementos web
+- 💡 **JavaScript** – interactivity and manipulation of web elements

-### 📚 Sobre mim:
+### 📚 About me:
-- Estou no início da minha jornada como dev
+- I'm at the beginning of my journey as a developer
-- Gosto de explorar novas ferramentas e linguagens
+- I enjoy exploring new tools and languages
-- Estou sempre em busca de aprender mais com a prática e com a comunidade
+- I'm always looking to learn more through practice and the community

-### 📌 Aqui você vai encontrar:
+### 📌 Here you'll find:
-- Projetos simples e práticos
+- Simple and practical projects
-- Exercícios de estudo
+- Study exercises
-- Repositórios de testes e aprendizados
+- Testing and learning repositories

 ---

-### ✉️ Contato
+### ✉️ Contact

 <p align="left">
   <a href="https://github.com/joaodamasio22" target="_blank">